danrugeles/EBNF_visualization/README.md

 Notice that 'How many places time= hour' is not a valid sentence, because of the directionality of the siblings

 Cycles can be done as illustrated on levels 4,5.
-In fact one can go as 'infinitely deep' by recalling this levels
+In fact one can go as 'infinitely deep' by recalling these levels

-One of sentence is illustrated below:
+One sentence is illustrated below:

 ![Alt text](https://github.com/danrugeles/EBNF_visualization/blob/master/sentence.png "aql sentence")